Become an Advocate

 1. a person who publicly supports or recommends a particular cause or policy.

-The Nevada Chapter of the ALS Association is a leader in advocating for policies that would improve the lives of those living with ALS, their families and caregivers.
+ALS of Nevada is a leader in advocating for policies that would improve the lives of those living with ALS, their families and caregivers.
 Our strength derives from those with ALS and their family members whose involvement in advocacy has led to increased federal funding for ALS research, passage of the Medicare waiver for ALS patients, the presumptive disability ruling from the Social Security Administration, and state funding.

 How You Can Help

 ALS doesn't stop and neither do we.
-To grow our impace and fuel our advocy efforts, we need your support.
+To grow our impact and fuel our advocacy efforts, we need your support.

 Our advocates are passionate about encouraging government officials at all levels - state, local, and federal - to improve awareness and resources for people affected by ALS.
 Advocates are people who affect real change in the way that our government responds to the needs of the ALS community.

 Even if you aren't a friend, relative, or supporter of a legislator, your outreach can help open doors.
-Advocates with the ALS Association help change the laws and policies that affect all people with ALS and their families every single year.
+Advocates with ALS of Nevada help change the laws and policies that affect all people with ALS and their families every single year.

 Become an ALS advocate today!
 If you prefer, you can also make a donation to help support our advocacy efforts.